Finally, I got to watch all Rambo films.

 The bad-ass mercenaries are a nice touch, Rambo can concentrate on being quiet and the gang brings some added color to the film.
 Their internal dynamics is sometimes cleverly made apparent by visual storytelling, but they don't really have much of a story to tell.

-Unfortunately, the poor treatment of women as some kind of story/shock element is a bit annoying and tends to bring this film down.
+Unfortunately, the poor treatment of women as some kind of story/shock element is annoying and tends to bring this film down.
 Perhaps this is ultimately what makes this film less appealing to me than Rambo III.

 Rambo V 2019